TikTok Tips & Strategies

 Method 1: Reporting Directly Through the TikTok App

-1. Navigate to the video that is infringing on your copyright.
+1. Navigate to the infringing video.

 3. From the bottom menu, tap Report.